 Low-income and middle-income countries include those with a per capita gross national income of less than US$12,000 a year.

-The research entitled "Scale-up of radiotherapy for cervical cancer in the era of human papillomavirus vaccination in low-income and middle-income countries: A model-based analysis of need and economic impact," by lead author Dr. Danielle Rodin and senior author Dr. Michael Milosevic in the Radiation Medicine Program, Princess Margaret Cancer Centre, is published in the May 28, 2019 online edition of
+The research entitled "Scale-up of radiotherapy for cervical cancer in the era of human papillomavirus vaccination in low-income and middle-income countries: A model-based analysis of need and economic impact," by lead author Dr. Danielle Rodin and senior author Dr. Michael Milosevic in the Radiation Medicine Program, Princess Margaret Cancer Centre, is published in the May 28, 2019 online edition of The Lancet Oncology.

 In the designated 20-year-time span, the study estimated that 9.4 million women in these countries will require radiotherapy – the gold standard for curing women with more advanced cervical cancer.
 This would result in a net benefit to the economies of these countries of $151.5 billion over the same time period as a direct result of women living longer, more productive lives.